Campus Director FAQs

 How is RUTF consumed?

 RUTF can be eaten straight from the pack.
-The consumption of Peanut Formula RUTF (which is the type Two Degrees donates) must be accompanied by drinking water to prevent dehydration.4 However, no other foods are necessary for the rehabilitation of the malnourished child.
+The consumption of Peanut Formula RUTF (which is the type 2 Degrees donates) must be accompanied by drinking water to prevent dehydration.4 However, no other foods are necessary for the rehabilitation of the malnourished child.

 How many RUTF sachets constitute a full course of treatment?

 An experienced health worker will prescribe a personalized treatment based on a child’s needs.
-However, the standard course of treatment for moderate to severe acute malnutrition is between two and three RUTF packs per day for a period of four to eight weeks.
+However, the standard course of treatment for moderate to severe acute malnutrition is between 2 and three RUTF packs per day for a period of four to eight weeks.
 A severely acute malnourished child will need between 10 to 15 kilograms of RUTF (108-163) packs, given over a period of six to eight weeks.